lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * _RSA-KEM_: {{I-D.ietf-lamps-rfc5990bis}}
 * _X25519 / X448_: [RFC8410]

-Note that all ECDH as well as X25519 and X448 algorithms MUST be prometed into KEMs according to {{I-D.ounsworth-lamps-cms-dhkem}}.
+Note that all ECDH as well as X25519 and X448 algorithms MUST be promoted into KEMs according to {{I-D.ounsworth-lamps-cms-dhkem}}.

 EDNOTE: I believe that [SP.800-56Ar3] and [BSI-ECC] give equivalent and interoperable algorithms, so maybe this is extranuous detail to include?